 4. What kinds of questions do you answer?

 A: You can ask us any research or library related question.
 For more in-depth questions we may follow up with you through email.

 5. How do I exit?

-Our chat software vendor, QuestionPoint 24/7 Reference, retains a copy of chat transcripts.
-Before saving the transcripts the vendor deletes personal information including names, addresses, phone numbers, library card or other identifying numbers, and identifying parts of email addresses.
-The company may use transcripts only to monitor and improve quality of service and develop aggregated statistical data for reporting.
+Our chat software vendor, Springshare, retains a copy of chat transcripts.
+Before saving the transcripts the vendor deletes personal information such as names and email addresses.
+We may use transcripts only to monitor and improve quality of service and develop aggregated statistical data for reporting.

 In order to better help you, a librarian may ask for information regarding purpose (for instance, is this for a class assignment?) or class level (undergraduate? graduate?).
 Any information given to the librarian will become part of the session transcript.
 Information collected using this service is never published or shared voluntarily with any other entity.

 No email addresses will be sold or given to any other entities.